DanielaFMV/DanielaFMV/README.md

 ## 🌟 About Me

-I'm a **bilingual developer** (Spanish/English) with a growth mindset and genuine enthusiasm for problem-solving through code.
+I'm a **bilingual developer student** (Spanish/English) with a growth mindset and genuine enthusiasm for problem-solving through code.
 My transition to tech represents a commitment to continuous learning and pursuing work that excites me.

 Currently, I'm diving deep into:
 - **Backend Development** — Building robust APIs and scalable applications with Python